bsanayah/pattern-finder/README.md

 # pattern-finder
-Find patterns within a string of characters
+Find patterns within a string of characters 🧩
+  Patterns like..singleton, arithmetic, reverse arithmetic, balanced tripartite, balanced bipartite, and palindrome